practicalli/clojure-web-services/relational-databases-and-sql/next-jdbc-library/connection-pool-lifecycle.md

 ## Configure next.jdbc with lifecycle management libraries

-A connection pool has a start/stop lifecycle, so fits easily into lifecycle managment libraries such as mount, component and integrant.
+A connection pool has a start/stop lifecycle, so fits easily into lifecycle management libraries such as mount, component and integrant.

 Start the database server connection pool